Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 In-house mitigation employs filtering and rate limiting.
 After a DDoS event has been detected, each inbound packet to that VIP is checked and possibly dropped based on a series of heuristics.
 These heuristics are filters designed by domain experts to identify and filter known DDoS attacks.
 Remaining packets are rate limited, with any that pass the rate limiter passed to the VIP\@.

-The in-house methods consider the end of a VIP's DDoS event as when inbound traffic rate to this VIP goes under DDoS threshold for a certain amount of time.
-The duration depends on the attack type; here we simplify it to 15 minutes.
-In-house mitigation is only applied when there is an ongoing DDoS event (called \emph{war time}) and are not otherwise applied (during \emph{peace time}).
+The in-house methods consider a DDoS event to end when the inbound traffic rate to this VIP goes under the DDoS threshold for 15 minutes.
+In-house mitigation is only applied when there is an ongoing DDoS event (called \emph{war time}) and is not otherwise applied (during \emph{peace time}).